Bick95/beliefmaker/how_to.md

 }
 ```

-This dictionary can then be passed into the text field labeled **_Model_** on the start page of the solver.
+This dictionary can then be written in the text field labeled **_Model_** on the start page of the solver.

-#### Mind **_KD45_m_** constraints
+#### Note: Mind $$KD45_{(m)}$$ constraints

-When constructing model, please make sure the constructed model follows the constraints imposed on valid **_KD45_m_** Kripke models, as described in section [Logical Background](https://bick95.github.io/beliefmaker/logical_background).
-If not, you will be pointed toward which constraints your model currently violates via error messages clearly indicated in red at the top of the page, when clicking on `Solve` or `Solve & Visualize`.
+When constructing a model, please make sure it follows the constraints imposed on valid $$KD45_{(m)}$$ Kripke models, as described in the [Logical Background](https://bick95.github.io/beliefmaker/logical_background) section.
+Otherwise, if you click on `Solve` or `Solve & Visualize`, you will be pointed toward which constraints your model currently violates via error messages clearly indicated in red at the top of the page.

-### Querying the system

-Still remember the task we aimed for achieving?
-The intention was to find out which agent to remove from your model to make sure only people sharing your beliefs (in the real world) are left in the circle of your close friends.
-Suppose you want to exclude peple from your system that do not believe **_p_**.
-That is, you want to restrict your system to a configuration where everyone who is present at the real world beliefs that **_p_**.
-Whatever formula it is ypu want your system to be true in the real world, type it into the text box labeled **_Formula to be established_**.
-Make sure that the formula is satisfiable.
+### Query formula

+The formula to be established as shared belief can be typed into the indicated textbox.
+Make sure that the formula's syntax is in order and that all propositions occurring in it also occur in the model.
 Otherwise, an error message will point you to the respective problem encountered when evaluating the formula.

-If it is only intended to establish that everyone in the computed solution model believes that the **_Formula to be established_** holds imn the real world, choose the option "General belief".
-If you want to ensure that "Everyone knows that everyone knows that everyone knows ... that **_Formula to be established_**", choose the alternative option "Common belief".

-Afterwards, click on `Solve` or `Solve & Visualize`, depending on whether you only want a solution to be computed and explained or whether you wish to also obtain a visualization of the involved models.

-To account for the case that ambiguous formulas are provided to the system, the system will also print the disambiguated vriant of the formula that it has evaluated as a **_Formula to be established_**".
+Simple and complex formulas are both accpeted, but modal operators are not.
+For example, $$p \rightarrow (q \wedge r)$$ is allowed, but $B_i p$ is not.

-### Connectives
+#### Connectives

-The list of connectives available to extend the complexity of the queried **_Formula to be established_** from simple propoositional atoms **_a_** and **_b_** to more complex formulas encompasses the following elements:
+The full list of connectives available to extend the complexity of the queried **_Formula to be established_** is as follows:

 * Negation: `~`; Example: `~a`
 * Conjunction: `&`; Example: `a & b`